Double Happiness: Enhancing the Coupled Gains of L-lag Coupling via Control Variates: Examples and Illustrations

 \subsection{Comparing Bounds and Estimators: A Logistic Regression Example}

-To compare both the bounds and the unbiased estimators, we follow \cite{biswas2019estimating} and consider a Bayesian logistic regression model for the German Credit data from \cite{lichman2013uci}.
+To compare the bounds and the unbiased estimators, we follow \cite{biswas2019estimating} and consider a Bayesian logistic regression model for the German credit data of \cite{lichman2013uci}.
 The data consist of $n=1000$ binary responses, $\{Y_i: \; 1\le i \le n\}$ and $d=49$ covariates, $\{x_i \in \RR^d; \: 1\le i \le n\}$.
-The response $Y_i$ indicates whether the $i$-th individual is fit to receive credit ($Y_i=1$) or not ($Y_i =0$).
+The response $Y_i$ indicates whether the $i$th individual is fit to receive credit ($Y_i=1$) or not ($Y_i =0$).
 The logistic regression model frames the probabilistic dependence between the response and covariate as $\Pr(Y_i=1|x_i)= [1+\exp(- x_i^T\beta)]^{-1}$.
 The prior is set to $\beta \sim N(0,10\I_d)$.
-Sampling from the posterior distribution is done via the Polya-Gamma sampler of \cite{polson2013bayesian}, using the R programs made available by \cite{biswas2019estimating} at {\tt{ https://github.com/niloyb/LlagCouplings.}} In Figure \ref{fig:pg210} we compare Biswas et al.'s bound \eqref{eq:biswas} (dashed black line) with our bound \eqref{newbound11} (solid red line).
+Sampling from the posterior distribution is done using the P\'olya-Gamma sampler of \cite{polson2013bayesian}, using the R programs made available by \cite{biswas2019estimating} at {\tt{ https://github.com/niloyb/LlagCouplings.}} In Figure \ref{fig:pg210}, we compare the bound of \cite{biswas2019estimating} \eqref{eq:biswas} (dashed line) with our bound \eqref{newbound11} (solid line).
 The bound in \eqref{eq:biswas} is averaged over 2000 independent replicates.
-The new bound is computed from running 50 coupled processes in parallel and averaged over 40 replicates, thus totalling the same number of runs.
+The new bound is computed from running 50 coupled processes in parallel and averaged over 40 replicates, yielding the same number of runs.
 The difference between the two bounds is apparent for smaller values of $L$ when the new bound is sharper for small values of $k$, but the gain diminishes quickly as $L$ increases.